rak-n-rok/Krake/docs/dev/ref/krake.rst

 krake
-    The ``krake`` module itself only contains a few utility functions, as well as function for reading and validating the environment variables and the configuration provided.
+    The ``krake`` module itself only contains a few utility functions, as well as functions for reading and validating the environment variables and the configuration provided.
 However, this module contains several sub-modules presented in the following.

 krake.api